We went to 'world's best democracy' to ask what U.S. needs to learn

-The United States was downgraded to a "flawed democracy," according to a recent index that examined 167 countries.
+The United States was downgraded to a "flawed democracy" in a recent index that examined 167 countries.
 NBC News traveled to the world's top-ranked democracy, Norway, to ask them how it's done.

 OSLO, Norway — A look of puzzled amusement creeps across Aurora Aven's face when asked if she plans to vote in her country's election, like she's being asked what color the sky is.